ang-zeyu/infisearch/docs/src/future_plans.md

 Field types (e.g. integers), and sorting based on these types may be supported as such in the future.

-The primary challenge would be doing this in a slightly scalable manner (i.e. retrieving "morsels" of data), instead of requiring that all field data be present immediately.

 ## Proximity Queries

 Basically something like [this](https://www.guidingtech.com/16116/google-search-little-known-around-operator/):